 The celebration is also to mark the first harvest (yam) of the year and to ask for blessings for the coming year.
 The duration of the festival is 2 days (Tuesday – Wednesday).
 Two weeks before the festival, a ban in placed on drumming, dancing and noise making.
 Monday preceding the Tuesday, home the first harvest f the year and to have plenty of food in the house for the duration of the celebrations

 The Chiefs and people of New Juaben Traditional Area celebrate this festival in the first week of November each year.
-It is a period of consecration of black stools,invocation of the blessing of ancestral spirits and show of appreciation to the gods for their guidance.
-A colourful durbar of chiefs is marked to climax the celebrations
+It is a period of the consecration of black stools, invocation of the blessing of ancestral spirits and show of appreciation to the gods for their guidance.
+A colorful durbar of chiefs is marked to climax the celebrations

 HISTORICAL TOURIST ATTRACTION